-During the Reporting Period, three Remuneration Committee meetings were held to review the remuneration packages of the Directors and make recommendations to the Board for the remuneration package of a new executive Director and revision of the remuneration package of certain executive Directors.
+During the Reporting Period, three Remuneration Committee meetings were held to review the remuneration packages of the Directors and make recommendations to the Board for the remuneration package of a renewed executive Director and directors in certain subsidiaries of the Company.
 The Remuneration Committee ensures that no Director is involved in deciding his own remuneration.
 The terms of reference of the Remuneration Committee are consistent with the terms set out in the relevant section of the CG Code.